uQr/cordova-docs/getting-started/tutorial-ionic.md

 You can run initially on the Ripple Emulator after selecting iOS as a debug target, but for detailed info on setting up the remotebuild agent for iOS, see [this topic] (https://msdn.microsoft.com/en-us/library/dn757054.aspx#ios).

-The Ionic starter app should run correctly on iOS when the remotebuild agent is running on a Mac, and when VS is configured to connect to it. (the steps are outside the scope here.)
+The Ionic starter app should run correctly on iOS when the remotebuild agent is running on a Mac, and when VS is configured to connect to it.
+(The complete steps are outside the scope here.)

 ##<a name="win10tips"></a>Known Issues and Windows 10 tips